intel/libvpl/examples/interop/vpl-infer/README.md

     If OpenCL ICD loader is not ready, `-zerocopy` option is not activated.
 But vpl-infer will still work with other options

-    You can check the repos and commit ids for the build from [OpenCL versions for OpenVINO 2022.3.0](https://github.com/openvinotoolkit/openvino/tree/2022.3.0/thirdparty/ocl)
+    You can check the repos and commit ids for the build from [OpenCL versions for OpenVINO™ toolkit 2022.3.0](https://github.com/openvinotoolkit/openvino/tree/2022.3.0/thirdparty/ocl)

-    For `OpenVINO 2022.3.0`:
+    For `OpenVINO™ toolkit 2022.3.0`:
     ```
     cl_headers @ 1d3dc4e
     clhpp_headers @ 89d843b